Overload methods with parameter lists

 override def error(msg: String): Unit = println(s"Error: $msg")

-Third-party logging APIs are frozen and cannot be modified, so we cannot change the original debug method signature in AbstractLogger.
+Third-party logging APIs are frozen and cannot be modified, so we

-What we really want is to shadow the original debug method with the “enriched” debug method so that only the latter can be used by default.
+debug method so that only the latter can be used by

 So, wrapping up, we don't only want to overload a method, but also shadow it, and we want to do that without changing the public API of the interfaces we implement.
 It looks hard but let's persevere.